 What are the symptoms of metatarsalgia?

 Metatarsalgia can be caused by a number of different conditions including overuse, being overweight and wearing high heeled shoes.
-The pain can feel like a burning or aching sensation, a sharp shooting pain, tingling or numbness in the toes, or feeling like there’s a small stone stuck under the foot.
+The pain can feel like a burning or aching sensation, a feeling like there’s a small stone stuck under the foot.
 Pain can be more intense when pressure is applied from standing, walking or running.

 What are the symptom triggers?